Basic Math Constraints

 You can perform basic arithmetic operations as expected to variables in the Circom language.
 However, ensuring the circuit constrains execution according to a specified calculation with target signal values requires boilerplate code.
 The following libraries provide the patterns you need to accomplish these goals.

-Logical gates are, according to Wikipedia:
+Logical gates are, :

 An in exhaustive list of gate operands you may be used to: ||